mit-pdos/fscq/bench/concurrent/README.md

 Solved by buffering debug info, with the additional precaution of only recording aggregate statistics.
 The main cost is constructing the debug strings (which we do as a `String`).

+## Reading data was generally slow in CFSCQ

+Profiles showed `i2buf` in CFSCQ but not in FSCQ - turns out FSCQ now uses `w2bs` for some word/buffer manipulation, which hadn't been ported to the `read_piece` implementation in `CfscqFs.hs`.

 # Mysteries

 Why is CFSCQ faster than FSCQ for statfs and stat?